Ethck/Ethck-s-Downtime-Tracking/README.md

 Ethck's 5e Downtime Tracking allows you to create a series of rolls with predefined DCs that represent downtime activities as detailed in Xanathar's Guide to Everything.

+## Recent Changes
+* Allows you to specify the # of days a task takes (this will be shown in the activity log)
+* Import/Export of world downtime activities to other worlds.

 ## How to Use
 ### Overview
 ![Overview](images/overview.png)